ome/omero-web/README.rst

 Usage
 -----

-For running omero-web in production with nginx, see See: `OMERO.web install`_ documentation.
+For running omero-web in production with NGINX, see See: `OMERO.web install`_ documentation.
 To run in development mode, see below.

 Contributing